Tips for taking minutes in a virtual board meeting

 This applies to physical meetings too, but if it’s likely to be a long meeting agree to have short comfort breaks at set times or after specific items.
 Whilst other attendees can slip away for a couple of minutes for a comfort break, the meeting secretary can’t do this for risk of missing something critical.

-Last but not least, although it’s standard practice to share the draft minutes of a meeting with just the chair (and perhaps CEO) before circulating them more widely, I’d suggest that after typing up the minutes of a virtual meeting it’s a good idea to share relevant sections with the presenter or Executive sponsor of that item too so they can check that all the important points have been captured – this can be particularly helpful if the subject matter was complex or sound quality was poor.
+Last but not least, although it’s standard practice to share the draft minutes of a meeting with just the chair (and perhaps the CEO) before circulating them more widely, I’d suggest that after typing up the minutes of a virtual meeting it’s a good idea to share relevant sections with the presenter or executive sponsor of that item too so he or she can check that all the important points have been captured — this can be particularly helpful if the subject matter was complex or sound quality was poor.

 I hope these tips help provide some comfort and guidance to company secretaries and others who may be facing the prospect of minuting virtual meetings for the first time.
-If you’re a company secretary and have any additional suggestions of your own, or if you’re not yet using a board portal and would like to understand more about how Board Intelligence can help, please get in touch.
+And if you are a company secretary and have any additional suggestions of your own, do get in touch!

 What you need to know, when you need to know it